Theory of Kinetically-Constrained-Models Dynamics: Continuous transitions, random pinning and mixed facilitation

-{\it $A_3$ singularity in random pinning} - In \cite{ikeda2017fredrickson} it has been shown that random pinning allows to reach a higher-order critical point.
-In this case the dynamics has a further constraint: once the initial condition is generated with a given value of $p$, a fraction $c$ of the spins is frozen and never updated.
-In the $z=4$, $f=2$ case, one finds a tricritical point at $c=1/5$ and $p=5/6$ with $\phi_{plat}=3/8$, that is the end point of a line of discontinuous transitions in the $(p,c)$ plane.
-At the tricritical point the transition becomes continuous, the parameter exponent takes the limiting value $\lambda=1$ (corresponding to $a=0$), and the decay becomes logarithmic.
-More precisely the deviation from the plateau value at the tricritical point is described asymptotically by the following equation: \beq 0 = \mu \, g^3(t)\, - \, g^2(t) + \frac{d}{dt} \, \int_0^t \, g(t') g(t-t')dt'. \eeq Equation \eqref{A3crit} has been derived and studied in great detail by G{\"o}tze and Sj{\"o}gren \cite{gotze1989logarithmic}.
-Its solution yields a logarithmic decay of the $g$.
-More precisely at the leading and sub-leading order one has: \beq g(t)= \frac{4 \zeta(2)}{\mu \ln^2 (t/t_0)}+\frac{24 \zeta(3)}{\mu \ln^3 (t/t_0)}\ln \ln (t/t_0)+\dots \eeq where $\zeta(i)$ is the Riemann's $\zeta$-function and $t_0$ is the unkwown time scale that cannot be determined due to the time-scale invariance of equation (\ref{A3crit}).
-The dynamical computation in this case allows to determine the parameter $\mu = 2/3$.
-In Fig.~\ref{fig:aeff-log} we plot the effective exponent parametrically as a function of $\delta \phi$, together with the effective exponent corresponding to expression (\ref{GGotze}) with $\mu = 2/3$, as expected the effective exponent converges to zero at large times.
+In \cite{ikeda2015fredrickson,ikeda2017fredrickson} Random Pinning (RP) has been considered.
+RP imposes a further dynamical constraint: once the initial configuration is generated with a given value of $p$, a fraction $c$ of spins drawn at random is not allowed to move.
+In the $z=4$, $f=2$ case, one finds a tricritical point at $c=1/5$ and $p=5/6$, where the transition becomes continuous, and the persistence is expected to decay {\it logarithmically} to a plateau value $\phi_{plat}=3/8$.
+The transition is indeed an instance of an $A_3$ singularity \cite{gotze2008complex,gotze1989logarithmic,nandi2014critical} that has attracted considerable interest in a number of contexts including attractive liquids \cite{dawson2000higher,sciortino2005glassy}, confined liquids \cite{krakoviack2005liquid,lang2012mode} and randomly pinned liquids \cite{cammarota2012ideal,ozawa2015equilibrium}.
+Following the same steps leading to Eq.~\eqref{eq:theClosedEq} we find that in this case (see the App.~\ref{sec:RandomPinning}) the deviation from $\phi_{plat}$ at the tricritical point is described asymptotically by: \beq 0 = \mu \, g^3(t)\, - \, g^2(t) + \frac{d}{dt} \, \int_0^t \, g(t')\, g(t-t')\,dt'\, \eeq with $\mu=2/3$, leading to \cite{gotze1989logarithmic}: $g(t) \approx \, 4 \, \zeta(2) \mu^{-1} \ln^{-2} (t/t_0)$ at large times ($\zeta(x)$ is the Riemann Zeta function).
+In Fig.~\ref{fig:aeff-log} we plot the effective exponent parametrically, together with i) the leading term, ii) the correction $24 \, \zeta(3) \, \mu^{-1} \, \ln^{-3} (t/t_0) \, \ln \ln (t/t_0)$ from Eq.~\eqref{A3crit} \cite{gotze1989logarithmic} and iii) the solution of a well-known Schematic $F_{12}$ Mode-Coupling-Theory model with parameters tuned to have the predicted asymptotic behavior, see App.~\ref{sec:F12model}.
+As expected the effective exponent converges to zero at large times.
 The parametric expression allows to eliminate the dependence on the unknown timescale $t_0$.